Sponsored by Allianz Travel

 We loved the hilarious and informative Boston Freedom Trail walking tour.
 It’s a fantastic way to learn about the history of the city and America.
-Also don’t forget cannolis and coffee in Little Italy!
+Also, don’t forget cannolis and coffee in Little Italy!

-I adored our one day visit to Franklin Tennessee.
+I adored our one-day visit to Franklin, Tennessee.

-So easy to do considering it is only about 30 minutes from our favorite city in the USA – Nashville!
+So easy to do considering it is only about 30-minutes from our favorite city in the USA – Nashville!
 Next time we visit, I think we’ll extend our visit to the charming Franklin for at least an overnight stay.

-If you like history, boutique shopping on a Main street that looks like it’s stepped out of the Instagram feed of the 1800s.
+If you like history, boutique shopping on Main street that looks like it’s stepped out of the Instagram feed of the 1800s.
 You know what I mean – gorgeous old Southern buildings draped in modern couture.

 It’s so gorgeous it is known as having one of the best-preserved downtowns in North America.

 Not too far from Franklin, is the tiny one dusty road town of Leipers Fork.